 If you are concerned that much of your estate will be forfeited to the government in the form of rising estate taxes, making gifts to qualified charitable organizations may allow you to achieve your legacy planning goals while reducing the amount of your assets that will be lost to taxes.
 In this article, Pennyborn.com provides an overview of options for charitable giving as part of your estate plan and the potential estate tax benefits of making charitable gifts.
 Estate planning trusts can play an effective role in reducing estate taxes.
 Charitable remainder trusts are often used to support favorite charities while minimizing estate taxes.
-Estate tax rates could increase in 2018 or thereafter.
+Estate tax rates could increase in subsequent tax years.
 Consult an estate planning attorney or a tax professional to learn about options for reducing estate taxes through charitable giving.